Skip to main content

 From arrival to alumni, we’re with you all the way:

-The second semester contains a field trip to the Lake District Area where you can directly reach residents from rural England.
-These contacts help me understand more about the responsibility as city planner in the future
+The second semester contains a field trip to the Lake District where you can directly reach residents from rural England.
+This helped me to understand more about the responsibility of a city planner in the future.

 Wang Shuai portrait with sunset city view